Fsalker/Todo-2019-Autumn/readme.md

 - Returning a different http code than 200 when the request is finished OK without doing anything (ie: an user is already added to a specific project)
 - Returning 400 instead of 500 when requests do not match Mongoose models
 - Authorization rights that are more logically and carefully assigned.
 They're currently all true except for `canAddComments`, which is only true when your username is longer than 10 characters
+- Testing automatically on a different database altogether

 # Canceled improvmeents (until further notice)